mdavids/rfc/content/draft-davids-forsalereg-09.md

 # Rationale

 There are undoubtedly more ways to address this problem space.
 The reasons for the approach defined in this document are primarily accessibility and simplicity.
 The indicator can be easily turned on and off at will and moreover, it is immediately deployable and does not require significant changes in existing services.
 This allows for a smooth introduction of the concept.

+Furthermore, the chosen approach aligns with ethical considerations by promoting a more equitable domain aftermarket and minimizing potential for unintended commercial entanglements by registries, as detailed in (#ethicalconsids).

 # Conventions {#conventions}